RangoGM/ccna-labs/03-inter-vlan-routing/README.md

 In this lab, a single router interface is used with multiple subinterfaces, each associated with a VLAN using IEEE 802.1Q tagging.

+Only one router is required, as inter-VLAN routing is performed per VLAN, not per switch.

 This lab demonstrates how Layer 3 routing enables communication between separate VLANs while maintaining Layer 2 segmentation.